steps-per-mm/Design-Files/README.md

 Order online at | [steps-per-mm.xyz](http://steps-per-mm.xyz)

-I have used opensource and free to use for commercial puropses models and graphics.
-If I have missed someone out or incorrectly attributed a source please contact me using the email below.
+I have used opensource and free for commercial use models and graphics.
+If I have missed someone out, mistaken something as free to use or incorrectly attributed a source please contact me using the email below.
 All my own work is CC BY-SA 4.0.

 Questions and comments to greg@steps-per-mm.xyz